ebzzry/ebzzry.github.io/src/en/flakes.md

 };
 ```

-The file `configuration.nix` is a copy of the file
+The file `./configuration.nix` above is a copy of the file
 `/etc/nixos/configuration.nix` which will be tracked by version control, too.
 Add it to the repository